sl-lang/sll/changelog/latest.md

 ## Changed

+- Argument parsing code to parse a 32-bit unsigned integer has been renamed from `I` to `D`
 - API functions are now called directly, without the wrapper functions (named `XXX_raw`)
 - Audit event `sll.error.backtrace` no longer contains the amount of stack frames skipped
 - Fixed crashes related to signals recived at unexpected times